geeksblabla/armc/README.md

 ## license

-3D models were donated from Mohamed Ababou, thanks for his generesity
+3D models were donated from Mohamed Ababou, thanks for his generosity

 We don't want to restrict you with any requirements regarding resources use so the Character and Fez along with their textures are licensed under CC0 public domain dedication.